 My Befuddlement with New Year

 Then there are times when I feel like waiting until New Year to start something new, like fitness, a better diet, a blogging schedule, a devotional program.
-And in the mean time I may binge on everything, and suck the marrow of the end of the year so I can start the New Year with at the hope of a 365 day streak of a zero fail resolution.
-I am aware of that at every new year approaching I’m filled with an allusion and false hope that “this is going to be the year where….[insert resolution/my dreams come true]”
+And in the meantime, I may binge on everything, and suck the marrow of the end of the year so I can start the New Year with at the hope of a 365-day streak of a zero fail resolution.
+I am aware of that at every new year approaching I’m filled with an illusion and false hope that “this is going to be the year where….[insert resolution/my dreams come true]”